aleph2c/miros/doc/towardsthefactoryexample.rst

 being called over and over again with different arguments.

 Miro Samek describes this as "an inversion of control".
-By using his event processing algorithm, you are packing the management of the topological search complexity into the bottom of your software system.
+By using his event processing algorithm, you are packing the management complexity of the topological search into the bottom part of your software system.
+By pushing this to the bottom, you can focus on writing concise descriptions of how your system should behave without concerning yourself with how to implement this behavior, the algorithm solves that problem.
+You just need to build the map.

 But to do this, the event processor expects all of your state methods to have a specific shape.
-Their method signatures have to look a certain way and their if-else structures have to be framed-in just right, otherwise the event processor might get lost while it's searching for the correct behavior.
+Their method signatures have to look a certain way and their if-else structures have to be framed-in just right, otherwise the event processor will get lost while it's searching for the correct behavior.

 Wouldn't it be nice if the library wrote the methods for you too?
 Well it can, you can use a factory to create state method nodes, then link in event